Skip to content

 Table of Contents

-The true value of Angola’s CPI score is found in its velocity rather than its absolute rank.
-While several established regional hubs have seen their scores plateau or even decline, Angola is one of the few large African economies with a consistent, decade-long upward trend.
+The true value of Angola’s progress is found in its speed and direction rather than its rank alone.
+While several other major regional hubs have seen their scores stall or even decline, Angola is one of the few large African economies with a consistent, decade-long upward trend.

-This doesn't mean the market is without risk—a score of 32/100 still requires high-level due diligence.
-However, the persistence of the climb suggests that reforms are becoming the norm rather than being tied to a single election cycle.
+This doesn't mean the market is without risk—a score of 32/100 still requires careful checking.
+However, the steady climb suggests that reforms are becoming the daily norm rather than being tied to a single election cycle.
+For strategists, this 11-year signal proves that even complex, oil-rich economies can become more predictable places for capital if the path of reform stays steady.

 Latest